-The Organization's contract liabilities consist of program service fees from companies and universities, which are referred to as deferred revenue.
+The Organization's contract liabilities consist of program service fees from companies, which are referred to as deferred revenue.
 The amounts received are recorded as deferred revenue until the Organization satisfies its performance obligations outlined in the agreements.
-Depending on the nature of the performance obligation, revenue can be recognized on a pro rata basis over the term of the agreement as the underlying performance obligation is satisfied or be recognized at a point in time when that performance obligation is met.
+Depending on the nature of the performance obligation, revenue can be recognized on a pro-rata basis over the term of the agreement as the underlying performance obligation is satisfied or be recognized at a point in time when that performance obligation is met.

-A summary of significant changes to the deferred revenue balance during fiscal year 2021 is shown below.
+A summary of significant changes to the deferred revenue balance is shown below.

-Balance, June 30, 2020 Cumulative effect adjustment of adopting ASC 606 on July 1, 2020 \$ 1,207,629 (749,896) Amounts received in fiscal year 2021 Revenue recognized upon completion of performance obligations 4,888,754 (2,908,697) Balance, June 30, 2021 \$ 2,437,790
+Balance , June 30, 2020 \$ 1,207,629 Cumulative effect adjustment of adopting ASC 606 on July 1, 2020 (749,896) Amounts received in fiscal year 2021 4,888,754 Revenue recognized upon completion of performance obligations (2,908,697) Balance, June 30, 2021 2,437,790 Amounts received in fiscal year 2022 4,733,203 Revenue recognized upon completion of performance obligations (3,233,272) Balance , June 30, 2022 \$ 3,937,721